TNG/please-pwsh/Readme.md

 ## Installation

-For now copy the module `PleaseCli` in one of your module folders and set the OpenAI Api Key as environment variable.
+For now copy the module `PleasePwsh` in one of your module folders and set the OpenAI Api Key as environment variable.
 - Find module folders with `$ENV:PSModulePath -Split ';'`
 - Set environment variable in PowerShell profile
   - Open profile `Code $PROFILE`